GSS-Cogs/dd-cms/docs/plone.md

 awk 'match($0, /(buildout-cache[^'\'']*)/, a) {print "      <sourceFolder url=\"file://$MODULE_DIR$/" a[1] "\" isTestSource=\"false\" />"}' instance/bin/instance
 ```

+## Known issues

+If you've used the `docker-compose` app, the plone container `chown`s
+its instance directory to avoid permission problems, including
+any of our `instance/src/` extensions that are mounted into it.

+So if you have permission problems with addons, make sure you own
+the files:

+`chown -R instance/src/addons`

 ## Configure Plone

 To fully access the features of the data-driven addons such as dataconnector and plotly charts, Plone will need be